Ritiek/AskQuora/README.rst

 ## Disclaimer:

-This is not an official Quora product.
+This is not an official Quora product

 ## License: